What is oral cancer?

 Bradshaw PT, Siega-Riz AM, Campbell M, Weissler MC, Funkhouser WK, Olshan AF.
 Associations between dietary patterns and head and neck cancer: the Carolina head and neck cancer epidemiology study.
 Am J Epidemiol.
 175(12):1225–1233, 2012.

-This fact sheet was developed by the National Institute of Dental
+This information was developed by the National Institute of

 See other items in the "Oral Cancer: What African American Men Need to Know" campaign